 Indicators Completed In progress Yet to start Not applicable Brief description of action(s) taken towards implementation 3.4.
 Entities should record and report total monetary value of assistance received from government(s) for financing/investing in priority sectors of the economy.
-This should cover items such as: Subsidies Tax reliefs and tax credits Financial incentives Royalty holidays Export promotion grants ⊗ No assistance received from government(s) for financing priority sectors of the economy.
-Principle 4: Human Rights, V Vomen's Eco nomic Empo werment, Jol b Creation ar nd Financial Inclusion 4.1.
-Entities should balance the ratio of employment between men and women and bridge the gap in favour of women. Ø We currently have a 45% female inclusion at the management level.
-However, we have a Diversity an Inclusion Policy aimed at consistently evening out th gender gap in our employment.
+This should cover items such as: Subsidies Tax reliefs and tax credits Financial incentives Royalty holidays Export promotion grants Ø No assistance received from government(s) for financing priority sectors of the economy.
+Principle 4: Human Rights, V 4.1.
+Entities should balance the ratio of employment between men and women and bridge the gap in favour Vomen's Eco nomic Empo owerment, Jo o Creation ar nd Financial Inclusion We currently have a 45% female inclusion at the management level.
+However, we have a Diversity and Inclusion Policy aimed at consistently evening out the of women.
+4.2.
+Entities should encourage policies that better the lots of women, for e.g., building crèche; increasing the current maternity leave from 3 ⊗ gender gap in our employment.
+We have support groups for women to drive policy changes.
+Some of these groups include the Super Moms Network, CD Women Inspiration Network, and the Maternity and Paternity Support System.
+Our BI months to 6 months; setting up of standing committees and by-laws to protect sexual harassment in offices; improving on toilet facilities to cover sanitary requirements; policy addresses issues of sexual harassment with zero tolerance for harassment or bullying in the office.
+Campaigns to sensitise and educate employees about these policies and the procedures for complaints and redress are in place.
+We also have robust support on domestic violence and a process of sharing this policy with other companies if so required.

 Indicators Completed In progress Yet to start Not applicable Brief description of action(s) taken towards implementation 4.3.
-Equal opportunities with respect to positions and capacity building; ⊗ All sustainability-related policies and initiatives are communicated to our internal and external stakeholders through our website, Annual Report, Sustainability Reports, and other communication channels.
+Equal opportunities with respect to positions and capacity building; $\otimes$ All sustainability-related policies and initiatives are communicated to our internal and external stakeholders through our website, Annual Report, Sustainability Reports, and other communication channels.
 4.4.
 Quarterly seminars/sessions on economic savings and empowerment; 8 We have a localised sustainability framework that comes from the Unilever Group sustainability strategy - The Unilever Compass.
 Implementation of the framework is dynamic and continuous 4.5.
 Entities should collaborate on how to design programs/projects that will encourage macro small medium enterprises to be active in the financial market. ⊗ 8 Not available Principle 5: Reporting and D isclosures 5.1.
 Entity should report ESG issues annually either on a stand-alone basis or as an integral part of its annual report to stakeholders.
-The timing of the reporting should be the same as the financial performance report of the organization. ⊗ Unilever Nigeria has an annual reporting cycle that corresponds with our financial reporting timeline.
+The timing of the reporting should be the same as the financial performance report of the organization. Ø Unilever Nigeria has an annual reporting cycle that corresponds with our financial reporting timeline.
 5.2.
-Entities should articulate clear goals, targets, and measurement indicators for each Principle. \otimes At the global and local levels, we have set targets and indicators across our focus areas.
+Entities should articulate clear goals, targets, and measurement indicators for each Principle. $\otimes$ At the global and local levels, we have set targets and indicators across our focus areas.